 It all comes down to boiling points.
 While pure water boils at 100°C (212°F), pure ethanol boils at 78.3°C (173°F) — this means it takes less energy for ethanol to become a gas.

 You can see this process for yourself when you boil a pan of water on the stove.
-The bubbles that appear is just water in the form of a gas being forced out of the liquid.
+The bubbles that appear are just water in the form of a gas being forced out of the liquid.

 We know that in the imaginary liquid from our example, the gas will have a higher concentration of the fraction with the lower boiling point, ethanol.